thillRobot/seam_detection/README.md

 - [ ] add description of the seam to the model - i have begun by creating seam *.pcd* files

-- [ ] localize control points on key parts from description of the seam

 - [ ] calculate a *measure of accuracy* - i started this in `analyse_results` then moved this to `register_cloud_icp` in a hurry

-- [ ] update all old config files with new parameters lists, maybe we should wait until we finish changing
+- [ ] update all old config files in archive with new parameters lists, maybe we should wait until we finish changing

-- [ ] solve large file repo mess issue! -git-lfs?
+- [ ] solve large file repo mess issue! -git-lfs? solution: dont commit large files, use .gitignore

-- [ ] The migration is incomplete.
+- [ ] The tf migration is incomplete.
 Parts of both libraries are currently used.
 For example `tf::transform` is used for  `pcl_ros::transformPointCloud`.
 There is probably another way, but I have not figured it out yet.
 - [ ] Improve conversion from `ICP::` to `TF::` in REGISTER_CLOUD_ICP function in `seam_detection.cpp`.
 Currently it is clunky and overbloated, but it works.

-- [ ] migration to Fossa/Noetic - Everything compiles, but ICP stage does not work.
-It does converges but the score is too high, and the results do not make any sense.
-It works in Melodic but not in Noetic. **This is an issue**.

-- [ ] use a .cpp class to improve the implementation of seam_detection.cpp
+- [ ] use a .cpp class to improve the implementation of seam_detection.cpp - DO THIS!

 - [ ] improve efficiecy of `seam_detection.cpp` by redcucing the number of extra copies of cloud objects used in the main workflow.
 Many of these were only used for debugging purposes.

-- [ ] revise the IDETC2021 manuscript, hopefully! - submited and now we wait

 - [ ] re-do Experimental Application A and B with calibrated scans from Aubo i5

 - [ ] document calibration process of 3D LiDAR system - update `scan2cloud` package

+- [ ] complete workpeice localization with TEASER as substitute for ICP and/or RANSAC - testing `seam_detection_teaser.cpp` currently

+- [ ] troubleshoot teaser rotation estimation, experiment with input cloud density and bounds

+- [ ] implement and test additional C++ example from TEASER: `teaser_cpp_fpfh.cpp`

+- [ ] implement and test Python examples from TEASER: `teaser_python_fpfh_icp.py`, `teaser_python_3d_smooth.py`, `teaser_python_ply.py`

+- [ ] prepare a manuscript for ASME IDETC2023, submissions due: 2023-03-13